mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->

 **Drama / Fictional Frameworks:** One methods I use to increase learner and parent engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
 A fictional community which while less authentic than a professional community, can still provide some of the benefits.
 I have worked with practitioners of Drama Education department at Manchester Met to work on a several process dramas with families, students and staff.
 But you don't have to be a trained drama practitioner draw on key techniques to increase learner engagement.
 I asked trainee teachers to devise a scenario to support a series of sessions.
 In brief, we used a fiction of making games for a alien race coming to destroy the earth.
-This helped us;
+The process of using a fictional situation can help with the motivation and reflection of learners in the following ways;

-- explore issues of gaming cultures, and hostility to them from a naive alien view point
+- Asking learners to step into a role can increase a sense of authenticity of the project.
+For example you may say "As game designers, we will make this game for a particular audience".
-- asking learners to step into a role.
-"As game designers, we will do Y"
+- Fictional situations can help create a sense of 'jeopardy' which can help learners stay on track with their creative timescale and may increase their commitment to the process.
-- create a sense of 'jeopardy' increasing their commitment to the process
+-  When learners shared their games with the real or imagined audience, they can talk through their design decisions and challenges thus creating an opportunity for reflection.
-- encourage reflection in learners - as they shared their games with the alien audience, they talked through their design decisions and challenges.
+- Drama processes can help explore issues of gaming cultures, and hostility to them which may be an important step for your learners.

 ## Conclusion